 Team and cleaners Hi-Viz vests

-We have supplied optional Hi-Viz vests to our team and cleaners to help customers identify the social distancing and hygiene measures being undertaken in stores.
+We have supplied optional Hi-Viz vests to our team and cleaners to help customers identify the physical distancing and hygiene measures being undertaken in stores.

 We have reset our back-of-house areas (offices, team rooms, team amenities), removing computers and furniture where necessary, following the 1 person per 4sqm rule, as recommended by the Government.